 The True Jesus Church (TJC) is a Pentecostal Chinese denomination and part of the Latter Rain and Restorationist movements.
-As part of the Three-Self Church, controlled by the Chinese Communist Party, the True Jesus Church claims loyalty to the CCP.
+The True Jesus Church is not a part of the Three-Self Church, and it works independently of the Chinese Communist Party.
+For this reason, the TJC faces persecution in China.
 In 2020, the True Jesus Church had about 1.5 million followers worldwide.

 In examining any church, including the True Jesus Church, we need to look at their history (where they came from), their statement of faith (what they believe), and their practice (what they do).

 The True Jesus Church was established in 1917 in Beijing, China, by Paul Wei (also known as Wei Enbo).
 Wei claimed that, in May 1917, he heard a voice telling him to receive the baptism of Jesus.
 He followed the voice’s directions to a nearby river, where the voice told him to be baptized facedown.
 According to Wei, Jesus Himself appeared, baptized him in the river (facedown) and gave him armor and a sword.
 After the baptism, Satan appeared, but Wei was able to defeat him with his newly acquired sword.
 From the beginning, the True Jesus Church placed an emphasis on signs and miracles, and members saw themselves as part of the restoration of the apostolic age.

 The True Jesus Church expanded to Taiwan in 1926 and then to other parts of Asia and the Pacific.
 Starting in the 1960s, churches affiliated with the True Jesus Church were established in North America, Europe, and Australia.
 The church has also made inroads into Africa and Central and South America.